Manengar/cse3150_final_project/README.md

 ## BGP Simulator – CSE 3150 Course Project

 This program simulates BGP (Border Gateway Protocol) route propagation over a CAIDA AS-relationship graph, using customer–provider–peer policies and (optional) Route Origin Validation (ROV).
-It exports a ribs.csv file containing the final routing tables after convergence.
+This simulator models realistic BGP behavior using standard customer–provider–peer policies.

+1. Topology Loading & Validation
+    Parses CAIDA AS relationship data
+    Builds a directed AS graph
+    Detects invalid customer–provider cycles using DFS
+    Exits immediately with a non-zero status if a cycle is found

+2. Graph Flattening
+    Assigns each AS a hierarchy rank based on customer relationships Enables ordered propagation that respects BGP economics

+3. Three-Phase BGP Propagation
+    UP: customers announce routes to providers
+    ACROSS: peers exchange routes
+    DOWN: providers announce routes to customers

+4. Route Selection
+    Routes are selected according to standard BGP rules:
+    Customer > Peer > Provider preference
+    Shorter AS path preferred
+    Deterministic tie-breaking by ASN

+5. Convergence & Output
-The program must be run on Linux and was created/tested on Ubuntu.
+    Propagation repeats until no routing tables change Final results are written to ribs.csv in the current directory The program must be run on Linux and was created/tested on Ubuntu.

 1. Building